Understanding The Maximum Drawdown Limit Level

 How the Maximum Drawdown Limit Level is calculated?

-Similar to the Weekly Loss Limit Level it is a percentage of the Initial Trading Account Size.
-In the case of the Maximum Drawdown Level Limit it is 4% of the Initial Trading Account Size.
-Unlike the Weekly Loss Limit Level it is exactly the same for the Practical Assessment and the Live Account.
+It is a percentage of the Initial Trading Account Size.
+In the case of the Maximum Drawdown Level Limit it is 5% of the Initial Trading Account Size.
+It is exactly the same for the Practical Assessment and the Live Account.

 The calculation is as follows: